jvallera/participation-collaboration-mozillaclubs/CODE_OF_CONDUCT.md

 <!--- MOZILLA COMMUNITY PARTICIPATION GUIDLINES --->
 # Participation Guidelines

-This project, participating in the Mozilla Festival, respects Mozilla's [community participation guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
-These guidelines cover our behaviour as participants, facilitators, space wranglers, staff, volunteers, vendors, and anyone else involved in making the MozFest possible.
+This project, participating in the  Mozilla Global Sprint 2017, respects Mozilla's [community participation guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+These guidelines cover our behaviour as contributors.

 ## How to treat each other